8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 While a low handicap typically falls in the range of 1-10, where you are on that handicap range can give you a hint as to what type of iron you’d play best with.

-For example, if you’re on the low end of the low-handicap range (around 1-3), you might opt for a full-blown players iron with high workability and a very slim profile.
+For example, if you’re on the low end of the low-handicap range (around 1-3), you might opt for a full-blown blade or forged cavity back with high workability and a very slim profile.

 On the other hand, if your handicap is closer to 10, you might choose a players-GI hybrid or a players iron with more forgiveness and distance.